reneaas/ComputationalPhysics/projects/project4/README.md

 ### Part c

-You'll now be promted with the question
+You'll now be prompted with the question
 ```console
 Run for temperature 1 or 2.4?
 ```